maciejwitwicki/train-tracker/README.md

 ng serve
 ```

-This will start UI application available under http://localhost:4200
+This will start UI application available at http://localhost:4200